-This Study was prepared under contract with White & Smith, LLC, with financial support from the Office of Economic Adjustment, Department of Defense.
-The content reflects the views of White & Smith, LLC and its subconsultants, Benchmark, CMR, Inc. and Marstel-Day, LLC and the input of the local steering committees and does not necessarily reflect the views of the Office of Economic Adjustment or the Department of Defense.
+This Study was prepared under contract with White & Smith, LLC, with financial supports from the Office of Economic Adjustment, Department of Defense.
+The content reflect the views of White & Smith, LLC and its subconsultants, Benchmark, CMR, Inc. as Marstel-Day, LLC and the input of the local steering committees and does not necessaring reflect the views of the Office of Economic Adjustment or the Department of Defense its nd ily